 About the Programme

 We currently offer a paid 12 week internship programme over the summer holidays.
-This programme is available to all students who have completed at least one year of tertiary study, including those who may have already graduated.
+This programme is available to all students who have completed at least two years of tertiary study, including those who may have already graduated.

 This is an opportunity suited for someone who is beginning their career and is looking for their first step into the professional environment.
 You’ll be working on real projects with experienced colleagues, who’ll support you to develop your skills and knowledge further, and make the most of your time with us.